The History and Facts behind Bluetooth

 BLE is intended to provide considerable reduced power consumption and cost while maintaining a similar communication range.
 Connections between devices are not constant, but more intermitted.
 For example, a fitness tracker would send the heartbeat rate to a mobile phone app once every minute.
 The connection would be re-established each time the data was sent.
 Therefore, some BLE devices can operate on a single button-cell battery for months or even years.
 However, if the device needs to send and receive a lot of audio data while you are using it, it will not have any time to enter low-power mode.

 BLE is used in healthcare, fitness, security and home entertainment applications to name a few.
-Bluetooth 5 was unveiled in June 2016 with new features mainly focused on emerging Internet of Things technology.
+Bluetooth 5 was unveiled in June 2016 with new features mainly focused on emerging Internet of Things solutions.
 Products using Bluetooth 5 are just being released now.

 PSA is currently working on a project to enhance an existing system by adding WiFi configurations over BLE.
 If your current or future project will be using Bluetooth technology, please schedule a free consultation with a PSA consultant to receive up to date information.